dkey666/dkx-game-club-os-manager/README.md

 ## Product overview

-Dkx Game Club OS/Manager is designed as an open-source operating system for gaming clubs that want both operational tooling and player retention mechanics in one place.
+Game Club Manager is designed as an open-source operating system for gaming clubs that want both operational tooling and player retention mechanics in one place.

 On the player side, the system provides a Telegram-connected WebApp where users can book PCs, register profiles, accumulate loyalty points, unlock higher ranks based on total progress, claim daily bonuses, use a tap-to-earn mechanic with a capped daily reward, complete engagement tasks such as subscribing to social channels, and invite friends through referral links to earn additional rewards.